trustoverip/ctwg-terminology-governance-guide/spec/10_header.md

 ## Status of This Memo

-The document structure is based on a template specification for [ToIP](https://github.com/trustoverip/specification-template).
+The document structure is based on [Spec-Up-T](https://github.com/trustoverip/spec-up-t).

 The home Github repository from which this Guide is currently generated is https://github.com/trustoverip/ctwg-terminology-governance-guide.

-This document is a guide for spec authors and a discription of how the tooling works.
+This document is a guide for spec authors (content authors and terminology authors) and a description of how the tooling is designed a supposed to work.
 The [normative section](#spec-up-improvements) is aimed at developers of the specification template mentioned above.

 ## Copyright Notice